syncfusion-content/javascript-docs/js/Grid/Columns.md

 Used to define the type of the particular column data.
 If the [`type`](http://help.syncfusion.com/js/api/ejgrid#members:columns-type "type") property of [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") is not specified then its type is automatically defined based on the first row data of that column.

-N> The [`type`](http://help.syncfusion.com/js/api/ejgrid#members:columns-type "type") is needed for filtering feature when first row of the data is “null” or “empty”.
+N> The [`type`](http://help.syncfusion.com/js/api/ejgrid#members:columns-type "type") is needed for filtering feature when first row of the data is "null" or "empty".

 The following code example describes the above behavior.